-ALCS Game 7 preview
+Series: ALCS, Game 7

 Since 1925, 13 major league teams have jumped out to 3-1 leads in a best-of-seven playoff series only to lose Games 5 and 6.
 Just three of those 13 held on to win Game 7.
 The Rays are now the 14th team to fit that description, and they're hoping to become just the fourth team to salvage their series following the 1967 Cardinals, the 1972 Oakland A's -- both of whom did so in the World Series, the Cardinals with Bob Gibson pitching Game 7 -- and the 1992 Braves, who lost Games 5 and 6 of the NLCS to the Pirates by a combined 15 runs before winning Game 7 on FranciscoCabrera's series-winning single in the bottom of the ninth.

 If the Rays were tight last night while down by just two runs, but still up one game in the series, they're going to be wound like a drum in tonight's game now that they're suddenly facing elimination themselves.
 The Rays could very well be dead men walking tonight.
 Their best hope is defibrillation via a significant early lead, though even that may not be enough as the emotional memories of Game 5's bullpen collapse start to kick in.